DoryAzar/caligrafy/README.md

 [Join our slack community](https://join.slack.com/t/caligrafy/shared_invite/enQtNjI4OTQwOTk0NTM0LWMyMmJiODI5M2E2ZTI5MjEwM2E3MTM2NWRkMWJjOTc3NmU4ZmY2ZjRiN2ZkMmE2YmE1YjhkZTRmNmI5MzE5Yzc)
 + **facebook Caligrafy Group:** Joining our Caligrafy group on facebook gives you more ways to interact with the community and to share success stories.
 [Join our facebook group](https://www.facebook.com/groups/caligrafy/)

+## Keep Caligrafy going...
+Your support keeps us going.
+If you like Caligrafy, there are several ways you could contribute:
++ **Promote us:** On our website, you can share our page with your friends and fans [caligrafy.com](https://caligrafy.com)
++ **Fund our project:** You can fun our project on [Kickposter](https://kickposter.us/kickposter/project/index.php?email=bVVCOHhURXQ0RjhFd1hTUjBVeGR0Umh6LzVucm80NHNDckNQdGI3Rkp3bz0=&postcart_id=a3pQM0c3UlFoZVdUK00zL1RhSjU3Zz09).
+Kickposter is an application that was built using earlier versions of Caligrafy.